 Ingress controller is a single point of contact to the outside world to talk to all the services that are running inside the cluster.
 This makes it it easy for us to set security policies, monitoring and even logging at a single place

 P.S: There are lot of other controller objects in Kubernetes like DaemonSets, StatefulSets and Jobs.
 There are also objects like Secrets, ConfigMaps that are used to store application secrets and configurations.
-I will be covering them in my next blog post based on the reception of this one.
+I might be covering them in my future blog posts.
+I have also created a similar post on service mesh which I hope you will find it as useful